cloudify-cosmo/getcloudify.org/source/guide/3.2/ui-blueprint-upload.md

 The output file of the tar command above will be `blueprint-name.tar.gz`.

-Supported file extension are:

-* tar
-* tar.gz
-* archive

 # Uploading a Blueprint

-Cloudify's UI allows the user to upload a packaged blueprint TAR file to the Cloudify Manager.
 The upload blueprint button can be found in the "Blueprints" section in the UI:

 ![The blueprint upload button](/guide/images/ui/ui_upload_blueprint_button.png)